 Installing Workplace Charging

-Charging equipment delivers electrical energy from an electricity source, such as the grid or supplemental solar panels, to a plug-in electric vehicle.
+Charging equipment delivers electrical energy from an electricity source, such as the grid or supplemental solar panels, to a PEV.
 Level 1, Level 2, and direct-current (DC) fast charging each offer benefits and require different considerations for workplace charging:

 - Level 1 stations are less expensive than Level 2 stations, but they charge vehicles at a slower rate and generally may only be used by one vehicle during the standard work day.
 See Level 1 Electric Vehicle Charging Stations at the Workplace for more information.

 - Level 2 stations are the most commonly used at workplaces and are capable of charging more than one vehicle per day.
 It is often necessary for organizations to establish policies that encourage employees to share the stations and move their charged vehicles after a certain amount of time.

 - DC fast charging may be used as part of a strategy to alleviate charging congestion or to allow employees to charge in a very short amount of time.
 Often, DC fast charging stations are the most expensive to install.
 Learn more in a SolarWorld case study

-Employers seeking to offer workplace charging must also consider costs associated with equipment, installation, maintenance, and electricity.
+Employers seeking to procure charging infrastructure and offer workplace charging must also consider costs associated with equipment, installation, maintenance, and electricity.
 Costs Associated with Non-Residential Electric Vehicle Supply Equipment provides information on the costs associated with purchasing, installing, and owning the equipment.
 Federal and state laws and incentives can provide discounts and incentives that lower workplace charging costs.

 By evaluating goals and needs, employers can select the best workplace solution.
 Find available charging equipment options using Plug In America's Get Equipped resource and consult DOE's workplace charging Request for Proposal Guidance.